Explore a little science at the beach with these fun activities!

 And what if you add too much water to the sand?

-Have the kids try it out and see what combination of sand and water is the best for building a beautiful structures.
+Take along some sand building toys and have your kids try it out to see what combination of sand and water is the best for building a beautiful structures.

 There's also physics involved in sandcastles --